 Bank Residence Address: Rackoga 1, 10000 Zagreb, Croatia

-To apply for a place in Kemal Gekić Summer School, please fill in the application form (click here) and send it to email@example.com.
-All applications must be submitted by June 15, 2018 (Application Deadline).
+To apply for a place in Kemal Gekić Summer School, please fill in the application form (click here) below and send it to email@example.com.
+All applications must be submitted by July 15, 2019 (Application Deadline).
 Application should be sent together with CV consisting of a list of recitals and competitions attended by the applicant.
 Prof. Gekic will choose the participants who can participate as active and those who can attend the masterclass as passive participants.
-Applicant shall receive a confirmation within 7 days after the receipt of the application.
+Applicant shall receive a confirmation within 15 days after the receipt of the application.
 In addition to active participation, passive participation is generally possible.Learn more

 For written cancellations submitted by the application deadline date, the participation fee will be refunded; the registration fee will, however, be retained.
 Please always indicate your bank account information in case of cancellation!
 A refund of the participation fee for withdrawals after the application deadline date is only possible in proven cases of force majeure (e.g. illness, accident).
 Such a withdrawal must be effected before the Summer School begins.
 For later cancellations, the course fee will be retained.